imgag/ngs-bits/doc/GSvar/data_analysis.md

 ## What is the difference between re-annotation and a normal analysis.

-When performing reannotation (e.g. by checking the box `annotate only` in the single-sample analysis dialog), only varianannotation is performed.
+When performing reannotation (e.g. by checking the box `annotate only` in the single-sample analysis dialog), only variant annotation is performed.
 Variant calling is skipped and the annotations of the variants is updated.
-This is usually performed to update annotations, since the data in public databases (ClinVar, HGMD, OMIM, ...) is updated regularly.
+This is usually performed to update annotations as the data in public databases (ClinVar, HGMD, OMIM, ...) is updated regularly.

 --